tobiasehlert/teslamateapi/README.md

 *Information will be updated..*

-## Disclaimer
+## Security information

-There is not possibility to get your Tesla account tokens from this API and we'll keep it this way!
+There is **not** possibility to get your Tesla account tokens by this API and we'll keep it this way!

-The data that is published through this API is data like the cars, charges, drives, current status, updates and global settings.
+The data that is accessible is data like the cars, charges, drives, current status, updates and global settings.

 ## Credits